Iuliu Hossu: Cause of beatification and canonization

 Hossu on a 2018 Romanian stamp.

 The beatification process – which conferred the title Servant of God upon him – commenced with the declaration of "nihil obstat" (nothing against) to the cause on 28 January 1997.
 The eparchial process delved into his life (and that of six other prelates in the joint cause) through the collection of documentation and testimonies.
 This process spanned from 16 January 1997 until 10 March 2009.
 The end of this local process saw all the findings taken in boxes to the Congregation for the Causes of Saints in Rome who validated the process on 18 February 2011.
 The relator was appointed on 27 May 2011 and helps in drafting the Positio dossier with the cause's officials.
 The dossier was submitted to the C.C.S. in April 2018.
 All nine theologians voted in favor of the cause in January 2019 and the C.C.S. also voted in favor of it over a month later.
 Pope Francis confirmed the cause on 19 March 2019 for Hossu and the other six prelates which allows for them to be beatified.

-There were reports that a papal visit to Romania was being planned for late 2018 and it referred to the fact that Pope Francis would preside over the beatification for Hossu and six others if and when he visits according to Archbishop Ioan Robu.
-The visit did not occur in 2018 but has been scheduled for mid-2019 which opened the door to Hossu's beatification during the papal visit in Blaj on 2 June during the Mass there.

-The current postulator for this joint beatification cause is Vasile Man.
-The current relator for the cause is the Conventual Franciscan friar Zdzisław Kijas.

 On 25 March 2019, it was confirmed that Pope Francis would beatify Hossu and the other prelates.
 On 2 June, Pope Francis personally presided over the beatification of Hossu and the six other prelates at Blaj Romania's Liberty Field during his papal trip to Romania.

 In June of 2025, Pope Leo XIV honored Hossu at a ceremony in the Sistine Chapel, along with a delegation from the Romanian Greek Catholic Church and Romanian Jews.

 Legacy

 Iuliu Hossu's life was the subject of the film "The Cardinal" (2019).
 A street in downtown Cluj-Napoca is named after him.

+The Cathedral of the Entry of the Virgin Mary into the Temple, in Gherla, where Iuliu Hossu served, has been owned by the Romanian Orthodox Church since 1948.
+As of 2026, it has not been returned to the Greek Catholic community.